 Kentucky LLC FAQ

 How much does it cost to start an LLC in Kentucky?

-The filing fee for Kentucky LLCs is $40.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a Kentucky LLC is $40.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in Kentucky?